andrewRowlinson/mplsoccer/README.md

 - [Karun Singh](https://twitter.com/karun1710) - tweets some interesting football analytics and visuals
 - [StatsBomb](https://statsbomb.com/) - great visual design and free open-data
 - John Burn-Murdoch's [tweet](https://twitter.com/jburnmurdoch/status/1057907312030085120) got me interested in football analytics

-#### Recent changes

-View the [changelog](https://github.com/andrewRowlinson/mplsoccer/blob/master/CHANGELOG.md) for a full list of the recent changes to mplsoccer.

-# soccerplots

-* **soccerplots** is a Python package that can be used for making visualizations for football analytics.

-* The main aim of `soccerplots` is to save time for analysts so they can focus more on the analysis rather than coding the visualizations from scratch.

-* If you have any problem or confusion regarding how to use it ping me [here](https://twitter.com/slothfulwave612).

-* **soccerplots v1.0.0:**

-  * Now the users can make their own defined theme for plotting radar charts, see [this](https://github.com/Slothfulwave612/soccerplots/blob/master/docs/radar_chart.md).

-  * Module for plotting bump charts has been added to the package, see [this](https://github.com/Slothfulwave612/soccerplots/blob/master/docs/bumpy_chart.md).

-  * Added a method which can be used for adding and modifying text to matplotlib plots, see [this](https://github.com/Slothfulwave612/soccerplots/blob/master/docs/plot_text.md).

-* **Version:**

-  * Python: v3.7.7

-  * Numpy: v1.19.1

-  * Matplotlib: v3.3.0

-  * Pillow(PIL): v7.2.0

-* Previous version documentations and examples are available [here](https://github.com/Slothfulwave612/data/tree/master/soccerplots).